josh-burton/josh.app/src/pages/blog/what-diversity-should-not-be-about-mainly-in-software-teams.en.md

 > Of course, when some #*! people are negatively discriminating against \_\_\_ people, we should fight them.
 But that's all there is to it.
 Neutrality is our end goal.
 It's not a stop somewhere halfway.
 > I'm very happy that I am where I am today because I am competent.
 Not because some people hired me because I am \_\_\_.

-Just because someone is different from you, doesn’t mean their contributions are any less valid.
 Differences are what an organization draws on for its strength.
+And we really need to seek diversity, but we need to start small.
+Start thinking about you, review your concepts.
+Apply it to your team, and how you deal with your colleagues.
 Everyone has something of value to contribute to the equation at work.
 Each employee was selected to perform a job because he or she was viewed as having the talents, experience, education and/or expertise necessary to achieve company goals.

-When differing opinions and ideas are considered, supportable decisions are born.
+Defend minorities, but **never** raise the flag of a specific one.
+When differing **opinions** and **ideas** are considered, **supportable decisions** are born.

 ### References
 [^1]: [Menezes, Álvaro & Prikladnicki, Rafael.
 (2018).
 Diversity in software engineering.
 45-48](https://www.researchgate.net/publication/326079170_Diversity_in_software_engineering)